UmarEjaz/demo-repo/README.md

 blablablaaddedfrommain

-These lines were added from feature-readme-instructions branch to test conflicts
+These lines were added from main branch to test conflicts